Apecoraro1205/ajp5-411/README.md

 Project 5
 See D2L for due date.
 Instructions
 When submitting thes projects, zip all the folders for this project into a .zip file name project_3.zip Complete each of the following projects.
 Use as models the programs presented in class and available the D2L content area.
-Tutor information can be found at this here: http://www.cdm.depaul.edu/Current%20Students/Pages/TutoringProgram.aspx

 1. Enlarging an image (1/3 of points)
 Overview: